Math::BigInt - phpMan

 # or make it faster with huge numbers: install (optional)

-# Math::BigInt::GMP and always use (it will fall back to
+# Math::BigInt::GMP and always use (it falls back to

 # pure Perl if the GMP library is not installed):